akanshSirohi/Github-Cards-API/README.md

 - Uses **Satori** for HTML-to-image rendering.
 - All assets (fonts, images) are served via Cloudflare Worker assets.
 - Cards and themes are maintained centrally in `help.js` and `themes.js`.
+- Hindi text is shaped with **HarfBuzzJS** before being embedded in the SVG to ensure proper Devanagari rendering.

 ---